 The first is that occasionally Presidents conflate personal benefit with the wider public interest.
 “L’État.
-C’est moi.
-(I am the State),” said King Louis XIV, who established a highly centralised, absolutist monarchy in seventeenth century France.
-In a particularly shocking modern example President Ferdinand Marcos of the Philippines gradually took over the country’s economy, granting himself government contracts, tax exemptions and monopolies.
-Without legal clarity there is a danger that this President, or a future one, may confuse his or her private interests with those of the Zimbabwean people.
+C’est Moi.
+(I am the State),” said King Louis XIV, who established a highly centralised, absolutist monarchy in seventeenth-century France.
+In a particularly shocking modern example, President Ferdinand Marcos of the Philippines gradually took over the country’s economy, granting himself government contracts, tax exemptions and monopolies.
+Without legal clarity, there is a danger that this President, or a future one, may confuse his or her private interests with those of the Zimbabwean people.
 The law should not encourage that confusion.
 The second reason is that the sheer scale of mismanagement of Marange diamonds – claims that billions of dollars of revenue have been lost are not uncommon – requires a wholesale revision of how natural resources in Zimbabwe are managed.
-In a country where one quarter of the population needed food aid in 2016, it is an outrage that billions have gone missing.
-The secrecy, cronyism and involvement of the military and the CIO in the natural resource sector needs to end.
+In a country where one-quarter of the population needed food aid in 2016, it is an outrage that billions have gone missing.
+The secrecy, cronyism and involvement of the military and the CIO in the natural resource sector need to end.
 It should be replaced by a policy framework which maximises benefit for ordinary Zimbabweans.
 The early legal texts of the colonial era both reflected and influenced how mineral s were looted from the country.
 A new first clause of the Zimbabwean mining law could set the tone for more positive reforms.

 There are a range of options for rewriting the law:

 1. Zambia’s 2015 Mines and Minerals Act makes clear that the President holds custody of mineral rights on behalf of the state: “All rights of ownership in, searching for, mining and disposing of, minerals wheresoever located in the Republic vest in the President on behalf of the Republic.”